openpracticelibrary/openpracticelibrary/src/pages/practice/experiment-canvas.md

 ---
 templateKey: practice-page
 title: Experiment Canvas
-subtitle: Be more specific with your idea experiments to improve scope, collaboration, and alignment
+subtitle: Be specific with your idea experiments to improve scope, collaboration, and alignment
 date: 2022-10-26T13:59:15.691Z
 authors: